 Angela’s House is a 501(c)(3) non-profit organization; your gift is tax deductible to the full extent of the law.

-In a time of grieving, this family displayed great generosity by requesting donations to us in lieu of flowers.
-We were honored by this gesture.
+In a time of grieving this family displayed great generosity by requesting donations be made to Angela’s House in lieu of flowers

-This event helped to bring about awareness and raise money for nineteen childhood diseases and illnesses.
+This event helped to bring about awareness and raise money for fifteen childhood diseases and illnesses.
 Oheka Castle generously provided a venue for an enchanted evening.
-Our student volunteers did an exceptional job playing music, escorting guests, selling raffles, serving food and a beautiful presentation.
-The food was spectacular with local restaurants donating their favorite dishes for a delectable cocktail hour and dinner.
-The donated baskets that filled the grand ball room were amazing.
-The guests enjoyed themselves as they felt the love and effort that went into having this special evening.
+Our student volunteers from the Hauppauge School District did an excellent job playing music, escorting guests, selling raffles, serving food and made a beautiful presentation.
+The donated baskets that filled teh grand ball room were amazing

 P.O.
 Box 5052